relationalexistence/UCF-GUTT/README.md

 **Website**: https://relationalexistence.com

 The rough sketch... as it were... is public...
-Currently,the refined complete refactored COQ library is private.
+Currently, the refined complete refactored COQ library is private.
 # UCF/GUTT™ Coq Library Quality Audit

 **Audit Date:** January 26, 2026